TonyRipa/PlaceValue/README.md

 Let's redo the above example using PlaceValue.

 The probability of A is the measure of the left end-point divided by the measure of the unit-line-segment.
 P(A) = 1 / 10 = 0.1 .
 This is one point per unit-length.
 Alternatively, we may write this using E-notation as 1E-1.
 This indicates that the magnitude is 1, while the size-scale is -1.
-Similarly, the probability of B is the measure of the both end-points divided by the measure of the unit-line-segment.
+Similarly, the probability of B is the measure of the pair of end-points divided by the measure of the unit-line-segment.
 P(A) = 2 / 10 = 0.2 .
 This is two points per unit-length.
 Alternatively, we may write this using E-notation as 2E-1.
 This indicates that the magnitude is 2, while the size-scale is -1.
 We now test for independence.
 P(A) * P(B) ≟ P(A ∩ B) .
 1E-1 * 2E-1 ≟ 1E-1 .
 2E-2 ≟ 1E-1 .
 False ∴ Dependent

 We got the right answer using PlaceValue, whereas we got the wrong answer using Classical techniques.